geerlingguy/ansible-vagrant-examples/gitlab/README.md

 (Where `gitlab`) is the hostname you have configured in the `Vagrantfile`).

 After that is configured, you could visit http://gitlab/ in a browser, and you'll see the GitLab home page.
 Nice!

+GitLab's default administrator account details are below; be sure to login immediately and change these credentials!

+    admin@local.host
+    5iveL!fe

 If you'd like additional assistance editing your hosts file, please read [How do I modify my hosts file?](http://www.rackspace.com/knowledge_center/article/how-do-i-modify-my-hosts-file) from Rackspace.